shimon23/Ex1_OPP/README.md

 # Ex1_OPP
-Exercise 1 in the OOP course
+Exercise 1 OOP course
-The Description of the task in the OOP_EX1.
+The Description of the task in the pdf file.